 A Teen Fugitive

 But whilst "Fugitive at 17" has some of the usual flaws such as bad dialogue, some bad acting and a complete lack of believability when it comes to hacking it does have three things.
 Firstly Casper Van Dien cast in a bad guy role which whilst not completely unusual does make things a little more interesting.
 It also has Christina Cox who delivers a nice performance as Detective Langford bringing the side of her character to life that she sees the person rather than the crime which means she isn't completely convinced that Holly is guilty.
-But the star of "Fugitive at 17" is Marie Avgeropoulos who delivers the teen rebel mixed with good girl nicely and makes her an interesting character as well as likeable character.
+But the star of "Fugitive at 17" is Marie Avgeropoulos who delivers the teen rebel mixed with good girl nicely and makes her an interesting as well as likeable character.

 What this all boils down to is that "Fugitive at 17" is just a routine made for TV movie featuring some one on the run trying to prove their innocence.
 The fact it features a teen hacker adds little to the movie although the casting, especially that of Marie Avgeropoulos, certainly helps things.